 I’m also looking at my original flatten function and realizing it’s a bit redundant.
 We’re flattening an array; of course it’s going to take array objects!
 So… we don’t actually need to have everything inside a nested “is this an array?” check.
 Let’s remove that and replace it with a simple guard clause.

 Since we have tests, we can see we didn’t break anything there.
-Let’s go ahead and try un-skipping that more complicated test and applying that
+Let’s try un-skipping that more complicated test, applying that

-deepEqual fix to it and see if we get the behavior we’re wanting.
+deepEqual fix to it, and seeing if we get the behavior we want.

-Oh - but we don’t have a test case for that guard clause!
+Oh—but we don’t have a test case for that guard clause!
 We know everything works when we pass in an array.
 Let’s also make sure we get the expected behavior if we just pass in a bare element - it should “flatten” it into a single element array.
 I’ll note I’ve broken with good practice here; by the strict approach to TDD, I should have written a test for this prior to even adding that guard clause.
-However - I think it can be okay to be a little lax while you’re spiking concepts (or blogging :)), but even so, let’s clean this up.
+However, I think it’s okay to be a little lax while you’re spiking concepts (or blogging :)).
+Even so, let’s clean this up.

 Huh… well, crap.
 Let’s tweak that guard clause: